 IMPORTANT: Please note all hotels will send a confirmation with their individual cancellation policies.
 Each hotel may differ.
 If you have not received a confirmation within 30 days of making your reservation, please contact LCI Travel.

-Dorms will also be available at Cleveland State University and Baldwin-Wallace College.
+Dormitory housing will also be available at Cleveland State University, and Baldwin-Wallace College.
 Ask the operator for details!

 TOP | Aerobic Sports | Baseball | Baton Twirling | Beach Volleyball | Body Building | Boys Basketball | Field Hockey | Girls Basketball | Golf | Gymnastics | Inline Hockey | Jump Rope | Karate | Powerlifting | Sailing | Soccer | Swimming | Table Tennis | Taekwondo | Tennis | Track & Field | Trampoline & Tumbling | Weight Lifting | Wrestling | Back to Main